Sudan Archives

-Brittney Denise Parks (born January 29, 1994), better known by her stage name Sudan Archives, is an American violinist, singer, and songwriter based in Los Angeles, California.
+Brittney Denise Parks, better known by her stage name Sudan Archives, is an American violinist, singer, and songwriter based in Los Angeles, California.
 Parks learned to play the violin by ear as a young child in Cincinnati, Ohio.

-Signed to Stones Throw Records, Parks has released two studio albums to date: Athena (2019) and Natural Brown Prom Queen (2022).
+Signed to Stones Throw Records, Parks has released three studio albums to date: Athena (2019), Natural Brown Prom Queen (2022), and The BPM (2025).
+She won two Libera Awards in 2023, for Best Breakthrough Artist/Release and Best R&B Record.

 Early life

-Sudan Archives was born Brittney Denise Parks, and grew up in Cincinnati, Ohio.
+Sudan Archives was born Brittney Denise Parks in Cincinnati, Ohio.
 She began playing violin in fourth grade, learning by ear.
-Parks' stepfather worked at the Atlanta-based record label LaFace Records and suggested that she and her twin sister, Cat, form a pop duo called N2 and aim for commercial success.
-Parks recalls: "I felt stifled – it wasn't good for my creativity.
+Parks' stepfather worked at the Atlanta-based record label LaFace Records, and he encouraged her to form a pop duo called N2 with her twin sister, Cat.
+However, Parks realized that she would rather not be in a band.
+She stated, "I felt stifled – it wasn't good for my creativity.
 All through high school I was a punk.
-I never stood up for the pledge of allegiance and I didn't sit with anyone at lunch.
+I never stood up for the Pledge of Allegiance and I didn't sit with anyone at lunch.
 I just wanted to get out."
-After attending several late-night raves, Parks felt inspired to follow her own musical inclinations and left home for Los Angeles: "Watching those artists, I realised that I didn't need to be in a band.
+After attending several late-night raves, Parks felt inspired to follow her own musical inclinations and left home for Los Angeles at age nineteen.
+Of the raves, she said that "Watching those artists, I realised that I didn't need to be in a band.
 I could do this by myself.
 My parents told me I couldn't live with them if I kept going out.
 So I left."

 Parks studied ethnomusicology at Pasadena City College, while attending the experimental club night Low End Theory and working on her own musical material on her iPad.
 Embarking on a journey "to show the Blackness of the violin," Parks studied the history of violin performers across different cultures, noting: "I found violinists who looked like me in Africa, playing it so wildly.
 It's such a serious instrument in a western concert setting, but in so many other places in the world it brings the party."